dcos/dcos-ui-update-service/README.md

 ## Development

-We recommend development within a docker container for an easy setup.
+### With docker

+The easiest way to develop on this project is to use the make file (which relies on docker).
+For example `make test` will run linting and tests and it will run all these commands inside a docker container.

+### Inside docker

+You can use this command to start an interactive docker shell with everything you need preinstalled:

-For this please use a command like `docker build -t dev -f Dockerfile.dev . && docker run -v $(pwd):/src -it dev /bin/bash`
+`docker build -t dev -f Dockerfile.dev . && docker run -v $(pwd):/src -it dev /bin/bash`

 ## Production Deployment